 “Ohio” is complicated material, sure to make some couples in the audience tense up to a point of discomfort.
 Screenwriter Adam Wierzbianski softens the blow some by shaping the material into a broad comedy, with a dash of acerbic dialog here and sprinkle of slapstick there.
 The first hour of “Ohio” mines the theme of sexual dysfunction nearly perfectly, embracing the prickly confrontation between the leads and their spiraling exhaustion with the marriage.

 With Jack finally seizing his sexual heat again through a consenting 18 year-old and Priscilla learning the miracles that can be found with a vibrator, “Ohio” is lucky to have such two wonderful leads to assist the goofy, sexually charged moments of the screenplay.

-Paul Rudd is at his best when playing depressed nonchalance, and his initial scenes of frustration and reckless verbal punches are golden.
-Parker Posey has the more emotionally restrained role, and she chooses her moments of release well.
+Rudd is at his best when playing depressed nonchalance, and his initial scenes of frustration and reckless verbal punches are golden.
+Posey has the more emotionally restrained role, and she chooses her moments of release well.
 It’s been ten years since the “Party Girl” era of Posey’s indie film wrath (a very long ten years), and it’s a delight to see the actress has matured into a far more nuanced adult performer.

 “Ohio” asks the world of Posey, putting her in painful moments of martial strife while also asking her to convey the ecstasy and roller coaster buzz of vibrator addiction.
 Posey rides the role with grace and charm, capturing each lightening bolt of self-discovery while also keeping the role grounded in quietly eroding shame.
 It’s a sharp bit of acting.